Article Updated February 13, 2022

 Microwedding Venues in New Jersey

 New Jersey is a great option to have the NYC skyline as a backdrop to give you.
 Please contact us for ideas on outdoor and indoor venues along the waterfront.
-We will have some exciting NJ waterfront and skyline ceremony packages coming soon.
+We will have some exciting NJ waterfront and skyline ceremony packages that we’ve just launched our new sister company, Cityside Weddings!

 New Jersey Marriage License: The marriage license process in NJ is a little different than in NY.
 You must get your license at least 72 hours before your ceremony start time.
 Certain local marriage bureaus are open and please contact local registrars for more information.
 The Governor has also opened up virtual marriage license applications and the 72 hour wait period is waived.
 Click here for more information

-We will continue to update this list with alternative venue suggestions as things open back up!
+We will continue to update this list with alternative venue suggestions as the city opens back up!

 Please contact us with any questions about getting married in Central Park or planning a wedding at any outdoor wedding venue!